 Important Dates for the Filmere family

 This web page shows only a small excerpt of our Filmere research.
-Another 227 words (16 lines of text) covering the years 1632, 1688, 1588, 1653, 1622, 1676, 1657, 1707, 1648, 1720, 1689, 1683 and 1755 are included under the topic Early Filmere History in all our PDF Extended History products and printed products wherever possible.
+Another 114 words (8 lines of text) covering the years 1632, 1688, 1588, 1653, 1622, 1676, 1657, 1707, 1648, 1720, 1689, 1683 and 1755 are included under the topic Early Filmere History in all our PDF Extended History products and printed products wherever possible.

 Filmere Spelling Variations